tiberiuvicol/Q17.3/README.md

 <br>
 If you have built this amplifier I would love to see your Q17 implementation. :-) <br>
 <br>
-Many thanks to Stéphane <a href="https://github.com/stefaweb/Q17-Amplifier">@stefaweb</a>, for taking the time to build and test Q17.3 <br>
 Enjoy and thank you for reading !